paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 Subsec. (d).
 Pub.
 L. 100–50, § 15(11), inserted after second sentence “In addition, such information shall include information to enable borrowers to assess the practical consequences of loan consolidation, including differences in deferment eligibility, interest rates, monthly payments, and finance charges, and samples of loan consolidation profiles to illustrate such consequences.”

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–21 effective July 1, 2028, see section 82001(c)(3) of Pub.
+L. 119–21, set out as a note under [section 1078 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1078).

+#### Effective Date of 2024 Amendment
+Pub.
+L. 118–173, § 2(c), Dec.
+23, 2024, 138 Stat.
+2599, provided that: “The amendments made by this section [amending this section] shall— “(1) take effect on the date that is 6 months after the date of enactment of this Act [Dec.
+23, 2024]; and “(2) apply with respect to the annual security report required under section 485(f)(1) of the Higher Education Act of 1965 ([20 U.S.C.
+1092(f)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1092/f/1&num=0&edition=prelim)) for the calendar year that is 2 years after such date of enactment, including any data collected on or after such effective date, and any subsequent report required under such section.”

 #### Effective Date of 2020 Amendment
 Amendment by Pub.
 L. 116–260 effective July 1, 2024, except as otherwise expressly provided, and applicable with respect to award year 2024–2025 and each subsequent award year, as determined under this chapter, see section 701(b) of Pub.
 L. 116–260, set out as a note under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001).